S. Janaki: M. S. Baburaj

-The earliest recognised collaboration of S Janaki's was with the Malayalam composer MS Baburaj, who specialised in Hindustani music.
-Under his direction, Janaki was able to give voice to some of Kerala's best loved film songs of all time during the 1960s and early 1970s.
-The songs they've worked on have been known for their outward expressions, both in voice and the composition by itself.
+The earliest recognised collaboration of Janaki's was with the Malayalam composer MS Baburaj, who specialised in Hindustani music.
 Some of Janaki's best known solos come from this collaboration, including Vasantha Panchami Naalil (Bhargavi Nilayam), Anjana Kannezhuthi (Thacholi Othenan) and Thaane Thirinjum Marinjum (Ambalapravu).

-Ilaiyaraaja

-Ilaiyaraaja knew about Janaki's vocal range and versatility when he worked with G. K. Venkatesh.
-When he got a chance to compose music for his debut film Annakkili (1976) he asked Janaki to sing 3 songs which became immensely popular, beginning an era in Tamil cinema.
-This combination churned out hits after hits pushing S Janaki to the numero uno position for at least the next 2 decades.
-S Janaki won 4 state awards in Tamil in his compositions.
-He explored her voice in wide variety of songs and she became the first choice for songs with village background.

-She sang most of her duets with S. P. Balasubrahmanyam, Malaysia Vasudevan, Mano, K. J. Yesudas, and Jayachandran.
-Ilaiyaraaja himself sang around 200 duets with Janaki; most were chart busters.
-After Ilaiyaraaja started giving more songs to S. Janaki, other music composers followed by making her sing their top hits.

-The SPB-IR-SJ combination created some of the finest duets of Tamil cinema.
-The 1980s saw the meteoric rise of Janaki with a strong back up from Illaiyaraja, as she sang his songs in all four South Indian languages.

 Rajan–Nagendra

-Rajan and Nagendra have a unique place in the hearts of Kannada music lovers.
-S Janaki was a part of almost all their albums.
+Janaki was a part of almost all their albums.
 During the initial days, RN gave many duets to PBS-SJ.
-Later their main singers were SPB and S Janaki.
-Almost all of their songs remain etched as the unforgettable melodies of Kannada Cinema.
-The romantic duets that came out of the SPB-S Janaki-Rajan–Nagendra combination are considered to be heavenly and evergreen.
-Radios called the pair of SPB and S Janaki as "Love Birds" and are termed to be the "Best singing pair" in Kannada cinema, owing mainly to their romantic duets composed by Rajan–Nagendra in the 1970s and 80s In terms of numbers, it was Rajan–Nagendra who gave maximum songs to Janaki after Ilaiyaraaja.
+Later their main singers were SPB and Janaki.
+Radios called the pair of SPB and S Janaki as "Love Birds" and are termed to be the "Best singing pair" in Kannada cinema, owing mainly to their romantic duets composed by Rajan–Nagendra in the 1970s and 80s.
+In terms of numbers, it was Rajan–Nagendra who gave maximum songs to Janaki after Ilaiyaraaja.

-The solos and duets that S Janaki rendered under these music composers can never be erased from the minds of the Kannada audience.
 Some top hit songs came from movies such as Eradu Kanasu, Hombisilu, Gaali Maathu, Pavana Ganga, Avala Hejje, Chandana Gombe, Naa Ninna Bidalare and the list continues.